Evlers/rt-thread_wifi-host-driver/README.md

 [ ]   Using thread initialization                       # Create a thread to initialize the driver
 ```

-- When using the FAL component to load a resource file, FAL component is automatically selected, user must transfer the `firmware` and `clm` files used by the WiFi module to the corresponding partition of FAL.
+- When using the external storage to load a resource file, file system or FAL component is automatically selected, user must transfer the `firmware` and `clm` files used by the WiFi module to the corresponding path or FAL partition.
+- For faster startup, a function that can be used to wait for the file system to mount (whd_wait_fs_mount) is provided, user can rewrite the weak function to wait for the file system to mount the semaphore before loading the resource file.
 - When using a custom `nvram` file, users need to write their own `wifi_nvram_image.h` file and include the header file path, refer to the [wifi_nvram_image.h](./wifi-host-driver/WiFi_Host_Driver/resources/nvram/COMPONENT_43012/COMPONENT_CYSBSYS-RP01/wifi_nvram_image.h) file that comes with `WHD`.
 - When using the default enable powersave mode, the module will enter the energy saving mode when idle, which will cause the `SDIO` driver to print a timeout log when the module is woken up.
 This is a normal phenomenon.